2009 Kawasaki KLX250S Review

 Issues

 The bike is very cold blooded.
 It needs to be warmed for about 5 minutes before you can ride it without it bogging.
 I never had a problem starting the bike with a cold engine (outside temp > 18 C), but hot starting was a problem.
 If the bike sat for a couple of minutes with a hot engine, it was very difficult to re-start with the electric starter.
 Using the choke helped some, so I’m guessing the bike is just too lean with stock jetting.
 I sold the bike before I got this sorted out.
 The bike was easy to bump start when hot.
 Perhaps it was a combination of lean jetting and a low-capacity battery (weak spark when cranking?).
-Speaking of the particular battery that was in my bike, it was a weak link in my opinion.
+Speaking of the particular battery that was in my bike, it was weak.
 When making a few attempts at starting the bike, you could detect that the battery was running down.
 Also, after I let the bike sit for 2.5 weeks the battery was essentially dead.
 Not impressed.
 I thought that the battery was defective, so I took it to the Kawasaki shop to have it tested (the bike was under warranty).
 It was supposedly within specifications, so likely there was a drain on the battery while in the bike or there was an issue with the charging system.
 I never got this resolved before I sold the bike (it was still on warranty when I sold it).
 The newer KLX250 is fuel injected.

 Other problems or complaints: the bike would weave at low speeds (under 40 km/h) on pavement.
 This improved with more km on the bike.
 I suspect that the steering head bearings were a bit tight from the factory.
 Gas dripped out of the carb drain tube when the bike was new.
 It once left a puddle of gas under the bike (fire hazard).
 Likely the float was sticking.
 This problem resolved itself.
 Oil leaked out of the oil filler hole.
 Either the oil filler hole neck (where the O-ring seats) was machined too deep or the wrong O-ring was installed.
 This was fixed with a thicker O-ring from an auto parts store.
 The machining of the oil filler hole was poor; it was rough (not the sealing surface), and there was a very sharp protrusion of casting material next to the hole (like a knife edge that stuck up about 4mm).
 During the first oil and filter change I discovered a lot of metal bits that I presume were left over from the manufacturing process.
 I know it is not unusual to find some metal bits during the first oil change, but this seemed excessive to me and compared to other new bikes I have had.
 I talked to someone who purchased a new 2020 KLX300R and discovered a spiral shaped piece of metal, like a spring, from the machining process in the oil passage connected to the oil filter chamber when he performed the first oil change; this may have impeded the oil flow some.
 These are all indicators of poor quality control.
 I’ve run into a number of other quality control issues (and design issues) with another new Kawasaki motorcycle, our 2020 KLX140L.
 This makes me somewhat hesitant to purchase another Kawasaki motorcycle.
 I haven't been impressed with Kawasaki's Customer Service (Canada) when I reached out to them in the past and more recently.